 Students quickly read over each other’s drafts, lightly circling or high-lighting suspected errors just in the skill group they are assigned to.
 After both read and circle, they have a two- or three-minute clarification conversation, where they explain why they circled or highlighted anything in the other’s paper.
 The teacher is available for clarification of correctness, if there are disagreements.
-Students initial one another's Conventions Post-its when they are finished editing and discussing.
+Students initial one another's Conventions Post-it® Note-sized templates when they are finished editing and discussing.

 Then they meet with another student from another strong skill group and repeat the process.
 Once they have met with four editors, they are finished.
 They should be allowed to ask verification questions of each other or of the teacher (or of the dictionary) before beginning a final draft.

 For those students who completely lack any conventional skills, you do have two options: 1) those students can meet with the teacher in a small, focused group while the rest of the class edits one another’s papers; 2) the teacher can invent a sentence fluency skill checker group as a sixth group.
 Having conventionally-challenged students circle just the first words in other students’ sentences, or having them count and record the number of words in each sentence from the draft (in the margin) can prompt students receiving this information to remember to use a variety of sentence beginnings and/or a variety of sentence lengths in their final drafts.
 It requires little conventional skill to circle first words on another student’s draft or to count another student’s words per sentence.